fabiofranchino/blog/_posts/2017-11-30-chart-template-more-goodies.md

   .y('country')
 ```

-This gives the developer great flexibility without compromising the usability with too many configuration options.
+to give the developer great flexibility without compromising the usability with too many configuration options.

 The magic happens thanks to this piece of code: